oracle/bots-node-sdk/README.md

-# Oracle Bots JavaScript SDK
+# Oracle Bots Node.js SDK

-This SDK is intended as the primary productivity resource for Oracle Bots development in a Node.js express environment.
+This SDK is intended as the main productivity resource for Oracle Bots development in a Node.js express environment.

 - [Installation](#installation) - Installation and usage information.